mohseenHamid/tsbc-challenge-11-mh-readme-generator/sample-README.md

 - If you have any queries, reach out to me via email by clicking [here](mailto:test-email@hotmail.com)
 - Feel free to visit my GitHub profile by clicking [here](https://github.com/mohseenHamid).

+## License

+This product is covered under the MIT License